ucll-programming/course-material/exercises/introduction/explanation-scripts.en.md

 ## Running your Script

 Now that you've written a Python script, you'll want to tell Python to run it.
-How this is done is OS specific.

-TODO Better explanations

 ::::TASK
-Open a terminal in the same directory as `my-script.py` and enter the following commands
+Open a terminal with Git Bash (or another OS shell, as explained earlier) in the same directory as `my-script.py` and enter the following commands

 :::code{caption="Bash"}